Travel and visas

 A comprehensive guide to completing the online visa application is available on the student visa webpages which contains links to check if the visa centre is open in your country or local area.

 Please note that you must attend your biometrics appointment and obtain your Student visa before coming to the UK.
 You cannot arrive as a visitor and switch status once you arrive here.
 We cannot enrol you on a visitor visa so you would not be able to start your course.

 For EU/EEA/Swiss nationals

-The UK Government has confirmed that the rights of EU/EEA/Swiss students will not change until 31 December 2020 and that all citizens of the EU/EEA/Switzerland who are living in the UK before 31 December 2020 will be able to apply to the EU Settlement Scheme.
-If you are coming to the UK before 31 December 2020 you will not require a visa.
-If you arrive on or after 1 January 2021 and you do not have settled or pre-settled status through the EU Settlement Scheme, you will require a Tier 4 visa.
-For more information about Brexit, please see the Oxford and the EU page on the University website.
+If you are a national of the EU/EEA or Switzerland and were living in the UK before 31 December 2020 you will be able to apply to the EU Settlement Scheme.
+If you arrived on or after 1 January 2021 and you do not have settled or pre-settled status through the EU Settlement Scheme, you will require a Student visa.
+See the student visa webpages for further information.

 For more information about Brexit and the EU Settlement Scheme, please see the student visa webpages for further information.